-First Graders: Writing an Opinion and Giving Reasons— Opinion writing is an important skill for young students to develop.
-As they learn how to share their opinions on the page, students will begin to develop an understanding of how to form strong points, how to structure a cohesive argument with a main idea and supporting information, and how to own their personal thoughts and ideas.
+Opinion writing is an vital writing skill for all young students to develop.
+And, as your first graders learn how to share their opinions on the page, they’ll begin to develop an understanding of how to form strong points.

 With kids developing more self-confidence in their opinions and a greater set of skills that they may use to explain why they hold certain beliefs, young students will be better equipped to face more advanced writing assignments and conversations with their peers and the adults in their lives.